michalkonturek/ActiveRecord/README.md

 Background processing with Active Record is straightforward.
 Simply execute your code on background thread and Active Record will do the rest.
 It will automatically create background context with `NSConfinementConcurrencyType` and will set it's parent as your main (foreground) context.

-This approach guarantees that each time you save (commit) changes in your child (background) context, they will be pushed to your parent (main) context.
+This approach guarantees that each time you save (commit) changes in your child (background) context, they are pushed to your parent (main) context.

 Please see [example][EXAMPLE-BG].